llanos1205/SOFT703A2/README.md

-To setup the db do teh following:
+To setup the db do the following:

 1. Create a database called `SOFT703A2` in sqlserver
 2. Run from the root of the project:

 ```
-dotnet ef update --project SOFT703A2.Infrastructure --startup-project SOFT703A2.WebApp
+dotnet ef database update --project SOFT703A2.Infrastructure --startup-project SOFT703A2.WebApp
 ```

 To create new features: